jinified/cs3245/hw2/README.txt

 Please initial one of the following statements.

-[x] I, A0112213E, certify that I have followed the CS 3245 Information Retrieval class guidelines for homework assignments.
-In particular, I expressly vow that I have followed the Facebook rule in discussing with others in doing the assignment and did not take notes (digital or printed) from the discussions.
+[x] We, A0112213E-A0093910H, certify that we have followed the CS 3245 Information Retrieval class guidelines for homework assignments.
+In particular, We expressly vow that We have followed the Facebook rule in discussing with others in doing the assignment and did not take notes (digital or printed) from the discussions.

-[] I, A0112213E, did not follow the class rules regarding homework assignment, because of the following reason:
+[] We, A0112213E-A0093910H, did not follow the class rules regarding homework assignment, because of the following reason:

-I suggest that I should be graded as follows:
+We suggest that We should be graded as follows:

 == References ==